joshuatrobertson/Group1Project/Report/03-UX-Design/README.md

 During the initial prototyping stages our research objectives were as follows:

 *    What sorts of things do people instinctively find most distracting
-*    What sorts of mind-games people would find engaging
+*    What sorts of mind-games will people find engaging
 *    Evaluate proposed user experience (flow and UI design)

 Towards the end of the development phase our research objectives were as follows: